gedeDarma/Next-Meter-App/QUICK_START_ANDROID.md

 - ✅ App launches without errors
 - ✅ Intro screen displays "Next Meter"
-- ✅ Can navigate between screens
+- ✅ Home shows Summary and Quick Actions
+- ✅ Transaction History groups by date and filters work
-- ✅ Can search for customers
+- ✅ Customers list updates on add/edit/delete
-- ✅ Can create transactions
+- ✅ Can create transactions and see receipt
-- ✅ Receipt shows unique token
+- ✅ Share to WhatsApp works from receipt and history detail

 ---